LiquidSmokeX64/coffeelinux/README.md

 6. Chrome Preinstalled via AUR (not Firefox)
 8. Latest Pipewire & Wireplumber for the best possible sound.
 9. Many gaming frameworks preinstalled so you can get to it right away.
-10. Prebuilt with Steam, Lutris, Wine, Winetricks, Protontricks, and DXVK for the best possible gaming experiences out of the box.
+10. Prebuilt with Steam, Wine, Winetricks, Protontricks, and DXVK for the best possible gaming experiences out of the box.
 11. SystemD boot (as opposed to GRUB).
 12. Yay for CLI installation of AUR applications.
 13. FirewallD (Better configuration than the standard one)